Skip to main content

 Tortellini in Brodo

-Emilia-Romagna's signature stuffed pasta filled with pork, prosciutto, mortadella, and Parmigiano-Reggiano, served in rich capon broth.
-2025 sees a stuffed pasta renaissance with chefs creating inventive new fillings while honoring tradition.
+Emilia-Romagna's stuffed pasta, filled with pork, prosciutto, mortadella, and Parmigiano-Reggiano and served in capon broth.
+Stuffed pasta is back in vogue, with chefs experimenting on new fillings while keeping the classic intact.

 Focaccia Genovese